-Any notice or other communication in respect of this Agreement given in any manner herein permitted to the address or number or in accordance with the electronic messaging system details above provided will be deemed effective as follows: (i) if in writing and delivered in person or by courier, on the date it is delivered; (ii) if sent by facsimile transmission, on the date that transmission is received by a responsible employee of the recipient in legible form (it being agreed that the burden of proving receipt will be on the sender and will not be met by a transmission report generated by the sender’s facsimile machine); (iii) if sent by certified or registered mail (airmail, if overseas) or the equivalent (return receipt requested), on the date that mail is delivered or its delivery is attempted; (iv) if sent by electronic messaging system, on the date that electronic message is received; in each case unless the date of that delivery (or attempted delivery) or that receipt, as applicable, is not a Business Day, or that communication is delivered (or attempted) or received, as applicable, after the close of business on a Business Day, in which case that communication shall be deemed given and effective on the first following day that is a Business Day.
+Any notice or other communication in respect of this Agreement given in any manner herein permitted to the address or number or in accordance with the electronic messaging system details above provided will be deemed effective as follows: (i) if in writing and delivered in person or by courier, on the date it is delivered; (ii) if sent by facsimile transmission, on the date that transmission is received by a responsible employee of the recipient in legible form (it being agreed that the burden of proving receipt will be on the sender and will not be met by a transmission report generated by the sender’s facsimile machine); (iii) if sent by certified or registered mail (airmail, if overseas) or the equivalent (return receipt requested), on the date that mail is delivered; (iv) if sent by electronic messaging system, on the date that electronic message is received; in each case unless the date of that delivery (or attempted delivery) or that receipt, as applicable, is not a Business Day, or that communication is delivered (or attempted) or received, as applicable, after the close of business on a Business Day, in which case that communication shall be deemed given and effective on the first following day that is a Business Day.
 Either Party may by notice to the others change the address, facsimile number, or electronic messaging system details at which notices or other communications are to be given to it.

 13. Conflicts and Inconsistencies.
 In the event of any conflict or inconsistency between this Agreement and any of the Underlying Master Agreements concerning the matters set forth in this Agreement, the provisions of this Agreement shall govern.